ramlab-robotics/ramlab/pages/mydoc/mydoc_digit_lowlevelapi.md

 5. The terminal running the simulator should display the message Publishing low-level observation data to 127.0.0.1:25501

-6. Using the message-composer in another window, send an action-set-operation-mode to set the operation mode to low-level-api
+6. Using the message-composer in another window, send an action-set-operation-mode to set the operation mode to low-level-api. ``["action-set-operation-mode", {"mode": "low-level-api"}]``

 7. The robot in the visualization should move into the pose shown below